Whyalla Airport: History

 Whyalla Airport found itself in a difficult position in 2009 as the South Australian mining boom got underway.
-The city would make an ideal fly in/fly out location for the new mines, but lacks the infrastructure to accommodate commercial jets.
-The City of Whyalla lacks the funds to initiate an upgrade of the main runway and both the Australian and State Governments are reluctant to financially help out, regardless of which political party is in power.
+The city would make an ideal fly-in fly-out location for the new mines, but lacks the infrastructure to accommodate commercial jets.
+The City of Whyalla lacks the funds to initiate an upgrade of the main runway and both the Australian and State governments are reluctant to financially help out, regardless of which political party is in power.

-On Wednesday, 17 September 2008, it was announced that the City of Whyalla were investigating spending over A$4 million on upgrading the airport to accept Boeing 737 aircraft.
+In September 2008, it was announced that the City of Whyalla were investigating spending over $4 million on upgrading the airport to accept Boeing 737 aircraft.
 The study is to determine if the airport upgrade is economically feasible.
 The study will also look at funding options.
 As of February 2012, Council does not have the required $4.5 million for the pavement upgrade, but has some plans to improve the terminal facilities.
 It is hoped some grants will be made available for the upgrade via both the Australian and State Governments.
 One source of funding the council is looking at is selling some of the airport land (of which there is plenty surrounding the actual airport itself) to raise the required funds.

 In 2009, Council started the process of handing over the day-to-day running of the airport to another company.
 This company is conducting its feasibility study and an answer was expected by August 2009.
 However, the airport was still operated by the Corporation of the City of Whyalla in July 2012.

-A refurbished terminal was completed in mid 2014, with this upgrade allowing Qantaslink to begin services to the airport from April the following year.
-The airline offers 13 flights per week between Adelaide and Whyalla.
-Bombardier Q300 aircraft is used on the route.
-Regional Express maintain multiple flights per day to Adelaide on their Saab 340 Aircraft.
+A refurbished terminal was completed in mid 2014, with this upgrade allowing QantasLink to begin services to the airport from April the following year.

+Whyalla City Council announced on 30 January 2025 that it had successfully lobbied the state and federal governments for $30 million to upgrade the main runway.